dsheiko/ng-template/README.md

 We use `NgEl` to modify element properties

-> NOTE: Using `NgEl` is rather discouraging as it cannot be cached and every model sync will cause the DOM modification even if the expression of `NgEl` wasn't changed
+> :exclamation: NOTE: Using `NgEl` is rather discouraging as it cannot be cached and every model sync will cause the DOM modification even if the expression of `NgEl` wasn't changed

 #### Syntax